-Step 5: Use your glue dots to secure your pictures to the frame.
+5. Use your glue dots to secure your pictures to the frame.

 The key here is to again, make sure your picture is level before you completely secure it to the frame.

 The glue dots are very sticky and don’t allow for a lot of wiggle room, so it may be a good idea to line up a piece of lined paper behind the frame to help you line the edges of your picture.